-Koki KUROIWA biography
+Koki Kuroiwa biography

-In 2013, Koki took the first prize and Public prize in the 11th Tokyo Music Competition.
+In 2013, Koki took the 1st prize and Public prize in the 11th Tokyo Music Competition.
 In 2015, he was awarded 1st prize in the 84th Music Competition of Japan and in the 19th Matsukata Hall Music Prize.
-In 2017, he was fourth prize in the 13th Hastings International Piano Concerto Competition and awarded the Orchestra Award (GBR).
+In 2017, he was 4th prize in the 13th Hastings International Piano Concerto Competition and awarded the Orchestra prize.
 In the same year, the 6th Akiyoshidai Music Competition Chamber Music Department, highest prize.
 He also won the 1st prize at the 4th Ishikawa International Piano Competition.
-In 2018, Koki won the 3rd prize of the “in Musica” Roma International Piano Competition 2018 (ITA).
-And received the 27th Aoyama Music Award Freshman Prize in 2017 .
+In 2018, he won the 3rd prize of the “in Musica” Roma International Piano Competition 2018.
+In 2019, he was awarded 1st prize in the Kyungsung International Piano Academy and Competition (KIPA).

 In December 2017, he was invited as a young Japanese pianist from "Music House" in St. Petersburg, Russia, and co-starred Brahms Piano Concerto No. 1 with the conductor Mr. Alexander Titov and the St. Petersburg State Symphony Orchestra.
 That performance was acclaimed by the music director Mr. Sergei Roldugin.

 So far Koki was given Aoyama Music Foundation scholarship student and Japan Federation of Musicians scholarship student and he was chosen as Rohm Music Foundation scholarship student in 2016, 2017.

-He has studied under Ms. Naomi Serizawa, Ms.Haruhi Hata, Mr.Akira Eguchi and Mr. Falvai Sándor until now.
+He has studied under Naomi Serizawa, Haruhi Hata, Akira Eguchi and Falvai Sándor until now.